WikiFM/scripts/Readme.md

 How to use the scripts
 ----------------------

-First, backup MySQL

-    ./backup_mysql.sh

-Then, proceed to the update:
+Then, proceed to the update (will backup mysql):

     ./update.sh